 Attending Men`s Fashion Week in Paris is much like being a part of the Olympics.
-Running from show to show in a high heel discipline, trying to catch the big prize with attending all the shows that create most hype while beating your fellow fashionistas at styling the most ridiculous outfits.
+Running from show to show in a high heel discipline, trying to catch the big prize by attending all the shows that create the most hype while beating your fellow fashionistas at styling the most ridiculous outfits.

 Let`s take a look at the big winners from this seasons Autumn/Winter 2014 presentations…